 "Functional behavioral assessment" means a process to determine the underlying cause or functions of a child's behavior that impede the learning of the child with a disability or the learning of the child's peers.
-A functional behavioral assessment (VA Proposed Reg Page 28 follows) may be a review of existing data.
+A functional behavioral assessment may be a review of existing data.